 Leslie Bell Elementary Parties/Celebrations Policy: We will have classroom parties in the fall and spring for our elementary students.
-PTO-sponsored Homeroom parents are invited to assist the classroom teachers in the preparation of each party.
+Parents are invited to assist for parties.
+Visitors must present their identification in the office to be permitted.
 The exact dates of each party will be on the District's school calendar.
 Parties for any other occasions must have advanced approval of the principal.
-All school holiday parties are from 1:30 p.m. to 2:30 p.m.
 All attendees must sign in the front office prior to being permitted in the building.
 If you attend and help with the parties, we ask that you park in the parking lot and that you please try to leave by 2:30 p.m. to help eliminate any traffic problems that may occur during dismissal.
 All treats for parties, included birthday treats must comply with the District's Wellness Policy.
 Parents attending the classroom parties are asked to not use cell phones in the classrooms.
 Parents are not permitted to take pictures of any student other than their own or post photos or videos to social media without the permission of the other student's parent.